ruslanmv/AWS-Path-Learning-Recommender/certifications/AWS-Certified-Cloud-Practitioner/README.md

 These domains encompass the necessary knowledge areas to pass the AWS Certified Cloud Practitioner exam, ensuring that candidates have a broad understanding of AWS Cloud, its services, security, technology, and billing.

-Here is the set of questions with the markdown format fixed:

 ### Domain: Cloud Concepts

 #### Question 1: